xavdid/website/posts/a-few-more-favorites/index.md

 title: A Few More of my Favorite Things
 fact: The first self-propelling steam locomotive makes its outing at the Pen-y-Darren Ironworks in Wales.
 fact_year: 1904
+tags:
-tags: [boardgames, books, lookback, movies, television, videogames]
+  [Airtable, boardgames, books, movies, television, videogames, "Yearly Review"]
 og_img: ./images/og.png
 og_desc: A look back at some of my favorite media in 2017
 ---